This easy Chocolate Chip Bundt Cake is extra soft and fluffy, with the most delicious balance of chocolate chips and buttery cake.

 The acid in buttermilk creates a tender crumb while adding flavor and providing balance to the sweet side of cakes.
 Buttermilk also reacts with the baking powder in this recipe to help the cake rise while it bakes, ensuring that the cake will have a light texture that's rich and buttery without being dense and heavy.

-What is the point of a Bundt Cake?
+What is the Point of a Bundt Cake?

 - Bundt Cakes are pretty even without any decoration.
 Bundt Cake pans are molded to create cakes with lovely, sometimes intricate, designs.
 Once baked, you simply turn them out of the pan to display the lovely domed top and molded design of the bundt pan.

 - Bundt Cakes are super easy to transport, slice and serve.
 Bringing dessert to a potluck, casual dinner, bake sale, party, camping trip or backyard BBQ?
 Bundt cakes are your best friend.
 They are super easy to transport, slice and serve, and sometimes (this cake included!) can be eaten on a napkin with your fingers just as easily as with a plate and fork.
 It is, by the way, one of my favorite things to serve at a cookout, preferably when the main course is pork loin back ribs or shredded pork tacos.

 - Bundt Cakes bake more evenly.
 Bundt pans are shaped as a tube with a hole in the center.
 This shape, with the hole in the center of the pan, helps deep cakes bake more evenly than a round cake pan of the same size.

-Chocolate Peanut Butter Fudge Icing
+How to Make Easy Chocolate Peanut Butter Fudge Icing

 The Chocolate Peanut Butter Fudge Icing for this cake requires just three ingredients and couldn't be simpler: